mckinnon/docs/en/tutorials-and-examples/cms/articles-controller.rst

     // the EventInterface class
     use Cake\Event\EventInterface;

-    // Add the following method.
+    // Add the following method to the ArticlesTable class

     public function beforeSave(EventInterface $event, $entity, $options)
     {